plp13/qman/man/qman.1.md

 | left_handed | boolean   | false      | Swaps the left and right mouse buttons |
 | left_click_open | boolean | false    | Causes the left mouse button to invoke the OPEN action and/or act as the ENTER key |

-**Section [layout]**
+## Section [layout]
-: This section contains various options that concern the layout of the text user
+This section contains various options that concern the layout of the text user
 interface:

 | Option   | Type         | Def. value | Description                           |
 |----------|--------------|------------|---------------------------------------|